PostgREST/postgrest-docs/schema_cache.rst

 The Stale Schema Cache
 ----------------------

-When you make changes related to any of the features mentioned above while PostgREST is running, the schema cache turns stale.
-If you then make a request related to these changes, you'll receive an error instead of the expected response.
-To solve this, you need to reload the schema and repeat the request.
+When you make changes on the metadata mentioned above while PostgREST is running, the schema cache turns stale.
+Future requests you make related to these changes will need the :ref:`schema to be reloaded <schema_reloading>`; otherwise, you'll get an error instead of the expected result.

 For instance, let's see what would happen if you have a stale schema for foreign key relationships and function metadata: